refugeetech/platform/README.md

 * Projects should be able to “apply” to be listed on the project hub.
 * Tech projects and other initiatives are made distinct on the hub which makes it easy for visitors to know what kind of project it is*.
 * Projects are searchable and filterable.
 They are presented in a nice and compelling list.
-Filter parameters are based on problem category that the project is targeting.
+Filter parameters are based on challange category that the project is targeting.
 * Projects can be targeting one or more specific issues under some category.
-These specific issues exists in our problem hub as uniquely identifiable issues that has been found through our workshop or crowdsourcing activities.
+These specific issues exists in our challange hub as uniquely identifiable issues that has been found through our workshop or crowdsourcing activities.
 * Projects have profiles that give information about their project and what they are doing and for whom.
 The previously mentioned “targeting” issues that projects are trying to solve is visible in the project profile.
 Clicking on such an issue shows a short summary of that issue.
-One can also browse to and redirect to the source (on the problem hub if exists otherwise documents and other source files).
+One can also browse to and redirect to the source (on the challange hub if exists otherwise documents and other source files).
 * Projects can make request for assistance.
-The format of these requests (when published) should be similar to Issues and presented as “project specific” issues/problems and a reference to what skills are potentially needed to solve that issue**.
+The format of these requests (when published) should be similar to Issues and presented as “project specific” issues/challanges and a reference to what skills are potentially needed to solve that issue**.
 * Social account login (linkedin, twitter, facebook, google, openID)

 ## Requirements shortlist for MVP Project hub